 Hello everyone!
 With the cooler evening temperatures for many growers, now is a common time for many orchids to begin spiking.
 We want to share a couple of interesting orchids today that are seldom seen in photos or for sale.

 Learn about the Coryanthes macrocorys (pictured above)

 This is a wild looking flower from an orchid that comes from Peru, also known as the bucket orchid.
 Its unique function is to drip liquid into the lip (shaped like a bucket) in which its pollinator, male Euglossine bees, fall into and get stuck in the liquid.
 The only way out is the exit that contains the pollen.
 A second trip is required for fertilization.
-Check out the video below from Jerry Fischer to learn more about this fascinating plant.
+Check out the video above from Jerry Fischer to learn more about this fascinating plant.
 This was our most liked Instagram post so far, so please throw us a follow if you haven't yet to see more awesome images!
 Coryanthes like to grow warm to hot and need plenty of water and fertilizer to flourish.
 They are quick to produce seed and germinate, which is why we self-pollinated the flowers this time and are hoping for seedlings available in 2021.
 It's a wait, but well worth it with such a rarity!
 We know these won't be available for quite some time but couldn't resist sharing the plant in the meantime.
 We do offer another really cool orchid that is similar called Coryhopea Predator, check it out, there is also a new video on the product page to watch!

 Seedlings available of the Peristeria elata, The 'Dove Orchid' (pictured above)